 LTC OEM Keycaps

 My work keyboard (Royal Kludge 84) I have LTC OEM Keycaps on them.
-These are well sculpted, are the OEM profile that I'm used to, and have a reasonably decent nub on the F and J keys and these caps overall feel pretty good, have rather good shine-through for backlighting, and have impressive sound qualities.
+These are well sculpted, are the OEM profile that I'm used to, and have a reasonably decent nub on the F and J keys.
+These caps overall feel pretty good, have rather good shine-through for backlighting and have impressive sound qualities.
 I did not expect $20 keycaps to sound so good, look good, and feel good.
 I purchased these keycaps sort of on a whim (and because the RK84's caps are garbage) and I'm really happy with them.
 Are the legends perfectly evenly lit and have a perfect font with precision alignment?
 No. Are they fine?
 Yes.